Wells Fargo – Lobbying Spending Disclosure – 2016

 4. Description of the decision making process and oversight by management and the Board for making payments described in sections 2 and 3 above.

-As shareholders, we encourage transparency and accountability in the use of staff time and corporate funds to influence legislation and regulation both directly and indirectly.
+As shareholders, we encourage transparency and accountability in the use of corporate funds to influence legislation and regulation both directly and indirectly.
 Absent a system of accountability, company assets could be used for objectives contrary to WFC’s long-term interests.